purwar1997/vanlife/README.md

 ## 1. Overview

 Vanlife is a static website that allows users to view information about rented vans.
-It is built using React and uses Firebase Firestore to store data.
+It is built with React and uses Firebase Firestore to store data.

 ## 2. Screens in this website